matthewboman/WNC-Copwatch/README.md

 * builds frontend application for production

 `npm run parser <filename>.xlsx`
-* parses an .xlsx file and saves it to a database
+* parses an .xls file and saves it to a database
-* `filename` will be in force.YYYY-MM-DD.xlsx format (sheriff.2018-02-28.xlsx or apd.2018-02-28.xlsx)
+* `filename` will be in force.YYYY-MM-DD.xls format (sheriff.2018-02-28.xls or apd.2018-02-28.xls)

 `npm run dev`
 * launches Vue app with hot-reload server (see `webpack.config.json`)